sunnykrGupta/sunnykrGupta.github.io/content/articles/B9-custom-metrics-kafka-k8s.md

 ### How Kubernetes HPA works?

 The Horizontal Pod Autoscaler is implemented as a Kubernetes API resource and a controller.
-The resource determines the behavior of the controller.
+The resource determines the behaviour of the controller.
 The controller periodically adjusts the number of replicas in a replication controller or deployment.

-The HorizontalPodAutoscaler normally fetches metrics from a series of aggregated APIs (`metrics.k8s.io`, `custom.metrics.k8s.io`, and `external.metrics.k8s.io`).
+The HorizontalPodAutoscaler normally fetches metrics from a series of aggregated APIs (`metrics.k8s.io`, `custom.metrics.k8s.io` and `external.metrics.k8s.io`).
 The `metrics.k8s.io` API is usually provided by **metrics-server**, which needs to be launched separately.
 The HorizontalPodAutoscaler can also fetch metrics directly from Heapster.

 Here, in this guide, we will deploy our HPA reading from `external.metrics.k8s.io` as our kafka metrics will be exposed to that API.